trust-net/dag-lib-go/docs/SpendrApp.md

 }
 ```

-Successful response for above will return following:
+<a name="#opcode"></a>Successful response for a payload request will return following `OpCode` response:

 ```
 {
   "$schema": "http://json-schema.org/draft-07/schema#",
-  "title": "Payload",
+  "title": "OpCode",
+  "description": "application's opcode for requested operation", "type": "object",
+  "properties": {
+    "payload": {
-  "description": "a base64 encoded string for serialized (and optionally encrypted) payload as per application syntax/semantics", "type": "string"
+      "description": "a base64 encoded string for serialized (and optionally encrypted) payload as per application syntax/semantics for requested operation", "type": "string"
+    },
+    "description": {
+      "description": "a user friendly description of the payload operation", "type": "string"
+    }
+  },
+  "required": [ "payload", "description"]
 }
 ```